Elevated Subway in HO Scale

 In March of 2021 the club started an elevated subway line in the HO layout.
 This was to have a figure eight through Thomasville and Germantown.
 However, possible routes were found to extend this to cover most of the layout.
 Two powered Proto 1000 MTA (NYC Transit) R-17 Subway cars in Tuscan Red with Silver roof were purchased along with four unpowered cars.
 These run very smoothly with two fly wheels and both trucks powered.
 However, new out of the box, they did not run at all.
 Sitting on the shelf for years causes the lubricant to get stiff.
 The shell was removed and oil applied to the bearings of the motor.
 Manually forcing the flywheels to turn, allowed the grease to soften.

-The elevated line will have two three car trains running at the same time with four station stops.
+The elevated line will have up to two three car trains running at the same time with four station stops.
 At each station, the automatic control system will slow the train to a stop, wait about 15 seconds and then accelerate to normal speed.
 If the trains gets too close together, then the rear one will be slowed.
 Because of the crossover at the figure eight, any train at a station will wait longer if the next station is occupied.

-This system uses a Mega Arduino, L298 motor drivers and LM393 infrared sensor modules.
 The single track loop is divided into eight sections each controlled by one motor driver.
 The gaps between sections are placed a certain distance before each station.
 When that section senses a train entering, the time necessary to stop will be written in the code to allow a precise stop at the station.
 All section speeds will also be written in the code.
 Red LEDs will show all extended waits at stations as well as slowed sections due to traffic congestion.
 Eight green LEDs will show which section is occupied.
 Manual mode will allow a hand held throttle to control speed and direction.
 If two trains need to be repositioned, then by using center off toggle switch on each section of track, an operator will be able to move one train at a time.
 A regulated power pack set to maintain exactly 14 Volts DC will provide steady track power.
 Each three car train draws less than one ampere.
 A separate 12 volt supply will power the control system.

 Automating two trains on one track means that no delays are allowed in the code.
 Instead, the processor must always be doing something.
 Like watching two kids, when one needs attention, the other could be in trouble at the same time.
 To solve this, there is a clock that runs all the time.
 You check that clock to see if enough time has elapsed since the last time you checked.
 If it has, then you do something like decrease the speed.
 Then take note of the time and save it for reference for the next event.
 This code was completed on May 23, 2021.